Indispensable (1791 ship): British career

 On 8 December 1793 William Wilkinson received a letter of marque.
 This authorised Indispensable to capture enemy vessels should the opportunity arise.

 She sailed to Port Jackson on 17 December 1793, arriving on 14 May 1794.
 She departed for Bengal on 7 July 1794, in company with the American vessel Halcyon, Captain Benjamin Page.
 On this voyage, Wilkinson discovered a strait between the Florida Islands and Guadalcanal to the southwest, and Malaita to the northeast, that he named the Indispensable Strait.
 Indispensable may have left for Bengal, but she arrived at Whampoa, China.
 There the EIC engaged Indispensable for a voyage back to Britain.
 Wilkinson left Whampoa on 24 January 1795, reached St Helena on 14 April, and arrived at the Downs on 23 July.

 On her first convict voyage under the command of William Wilkinson, Indispensable sailed from England on 5 November 1795.
 She stopped at Rio de Janeiro in January to replenish her water, and arrived at Port Jackson on 30 April 1796.
 She transported 133 female convicts, two of whom died on the voyage.

 Indispensable then left Port Jackson bound for China.
 The EIC again engaged her for a voyage back to Britain.
 She left Whampoa on 7 January 1797, reached the Cape on 3 April and St Helena on 29 April, and arrived at the Downs on 25 July.

 Indispensable, still under Wilkinson's command, with 14 guns and a crew of 32, was waiting to sail in October 1797.
 She arrived at Rio Janeiro in December, requiring "calefaction", i.e., caulking.
 She left on 20 January 1798.
 She then captured the Spanish ship La Union of 12 guns and 32 men about 35 league southwest of Cape Horn on 19 February 1798 and conveyed her prize to the Cape of Good Hope.
 Union was carrying tallow, hides and herb tea, and her estimated value was £10,000.
-She had been travelling from Monte Video to Lima.
+She had been travelling from Montevideo to Lima.

 While sailing south of Van Diemen's Land, Indispensable lost two boats and one man overboard in a storm that also stove in two boats and carried away several spars.

 In late September 1798 Indispensable left to do some whaling and returned on 27 October 1798, and left again shortly afterwards on a second whaling voyage before returning on 29 December 1798 with 54 tons of sperm whale oil from whaling within a range of 125 mi above and below Sydney, and within 90 mi of the coast.
 Indispensable then underwent a refit and repair while in Port Jackson.
-Indispensable undertook numerous whaling voyages before returning to England in October 1800, and sailed to Sydney for careening and refit in 1797-98.
+Indispensable undertook numerous whaling voyages before returning to England in October 1800, and sailed to Sydney for careening and refit in 1797–98.